“Wow...I didn’t expect to be here.”

 He says the transition was a challenge.
 There wasn’t specific training or education for going from a nurse to nurse manager.

 “It probably took me two or three years to really feel my stride,” he admits.

 But after dedicating time, finding mentors to help him, and recognizing the leadership qualities he already had, he felt confident in his management abilities and was able to move forward as a great leader.

 To Jeff, professionalism is a huge part of nursing.

 “Professional organizations like the Emergency Nurses Association is just core to nursing.
 Part of being a white-collar professional is being involved in your professional nursing organization so you as a voice can advance the profession,” he says.

-Jeff joined the Emergency Nurses Association soon after choosing emergency nursing as his speciality.
-He went from local, to state involvement, then advanced to the national level.
+Jeff joined the Emergency Nurses Association soon after choosing emergency nursing as his specialty.
+He went from local to state involvement, then advanced to the national level.
 Eventually, he was elected to serve as the president of the association.
 This meant Jeff was the face of the entire profession, and his voice inspired change for nurses around the world.

 Jeff’s path to a degree.

 After some time as a nursing manager, Jeff decided to step out from that field, and start his own company.
 He recognized the importance of helping nurses be educated and prepared for their certification.

 Before too long, the company had taken off.